-Parallel Lives tells the story of our time in a small town in the foothills of the French Pyrenees: how we came to live there and the experiences gained living and working between two countries.
+Parallel Lives tells the story of our time in a small town in the foothills of the French Pyrenees: how we came to live there and the experiences gained living, walking and working between two countries.

 Jennifer Andrewes

-A communications professional, I have worked in tourism and government roles both in New Zealand and in the UK, as well as undergoing stints as a freelance travel writer.
-Our blog on the family’s French adventure was widely enjoyed and it was prompting from readers that led me to write a book about our family’s experiences.
+A communications professional, I have worked in tourism and government roles in New Zealand and in the UK, and as a freelance travel writer.
+Our blog on the family’s French adventures was widely enjoyed and it was prompting from readers that led me to write a book about our experiences.
+A seasoned pilgrim, my passion for walking defines me.
+My blogs and virtual Camino experiences have attracted a loyal following and I am currently working on a second book, which will chronicle my French pilgrimage experiences.
 If you’d like to collaborate with me, GET IN TOUCH

 Latest posts